 Marketing automation goes that bit further than email marketing in that it queues up several messages that form part of a wider workflow.

-This is because marketing workflows work on your behalf, automatically sending emails depending on actions taken by the end user.
+Marketing workflows work on your behalf, automatically sending emails depending on actions taken by the end-user.
 This helps progress them through the buyer journey without the need for in-person meetings or sales calls.

 Depending on the platform you sign up to, you can insert personalisation tokens and smart content which tailors the messaging to the individual.